Megaletor

 In Greek mythology, Megaletor (Μεγαλήτωρ) is a minor figure, a prince of the Molossians, who was transformed into a bird by the will of Zeus, the god of justice, in order to escape a fiery death.

 Family

-Philaeus was one of the sons of the Molossian king Munichus by his wife Lelante.
+Megaletor was one of the sons of the Molossian king Munichus by his wife Lelante.
 He had two brothers, Alcander and Philaeus, and a sister named Hyperippe.

 Mythology

 The entire family was seen as just and righteous and therefore especially favored by the gods.
 One day raiders attacked them in the fields; the family ran off to their house and began to throw various objects at them in self-defense, whereupon the offenders set the house ablaze.
 The god of justice, Zeus would not let his favourites suffer such a cruel and undeserving death that he changed them all six of them into various birds in order to save them from the flames; Megaletor himself was changed into a 'ichneumon bird', a bird that is very hard to say what it could be identified with.